Guerra de los Padres: Movements

 In the town of La Virtud there was a clash between the forces of the people and then the government forces under the command of Colonel Venancio Pineda against the rebel invaders under the command of priest Jerónimo Palma and priest Lorenzo Hernández.

 In the town of Goascorán, the pacifist forces under the command of Colonel Samuel Cáceres defeated the rebels, but they reorganized and marched to El Salvador where they received support from the Salvadoran General Francisco Lope.

 On June 22, 1861, Fray Juan Félix de Jesús Zepeda y Zepeda was appointed as Bishop of Honduras, who managed to end the violent revolts and appease the population.

-Concecuences
+Consequences

 The War of the Fathers, ended when the government troops put order between the rebels and the imprisonment of the leaders.
 It left the Honduran people divided between popular opinion and politics, which had repercussions on the administrative plans of General Guardiola and future governments.The exact number of people who were victims of this event is not known.